Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Process

-- Cut plywood sides, top and bottom panels to size allowing for reveal space between pilaster edge and cabinet front.
+- Cut plywood sides, top, and bottom panels to size, allowing for reveal space between the pilaster edge and the cabinet front.

 - Mark and cut out recesses if needed for handles or knobs.

-- Glue and insert and flush into front edge of plywood panels lining up any hardware openings.
+- Glue and insert flush into the front edge of plywood panels, lining up any hardware openings.

-- Drill pilot holes and reinforce joint with screws placed inconspicuously on inner cabinet sides.
-Alternatively use nail gun to affix with finishing nails.
+- Drill pilot holes and reinforce the joint with screws placed inconspicuously on inner cabinet sides.
+Alternatively, use a nail gun to affix with finishing nails.

 - Apply trim piece capitals to the top of each pilaster.